Rajm1505/IMDB-Scrapper-API/README.md

 # IMDB-Scrapper-API

-- IMDB-Scrapper-API is an Flask API with which ratings of any movie list with IMDB can be scrapped.
+- IMDB-Scrapper-API is a Flask API with which ratings of any movie listed with IMDB can be scrapped.
-This Flask API was created just for the educational purposes.
+- Note: This Flask API was created just for the educational purposes.
 Using this commercially is Illegal according to IMDB norms.

 How to Setup Locally:
 - Clone the Repo